December 1 REWARD OF OBEDIENCE

-No athlete can make every play, so there are times he must stand and wait and rely on someone else to make the play.
+No one person can make do everything all the time.
+So there are times he must stand and wait and rely on someone else to do whatever needs to be done.
 This reliance and dependence on one another is the essence of teamwork.
 Without the ability to rely on each other, the team breaks down into individuals.
 As followers of Christ, we have to learn reliance as well.
 The great thing about this is that God is dependable.
 He always does what He promises.
 The challenge is to learn to rely on Him instead of on ourselves.
 Are you relying on God?

 1 John 5:1-21